omarmir/nanote/README.md

 ### Tech stack

 - Nuxt3 and Vue
+- Pinia
 - Tailwind 3
+- Milkdown (as the main editor)

 ### Contributing

-Right now, the place that needs the most help is the home page, its hard to read so some help there would be appreciated.
+Right now, the place that needs the most help is the home page, it's hard to read so some help there would be appreciated.
 Open an issue and discuss the issue first.
 Nanote is distributed under the GNU Affero General Public License.

 ### Local Development